 4. Save a percentage of your income

-One rule of thumb suggests saving 10 percent of your take home pay for retirement.
+One common rule of thumb suggests saving 10 percent of your take home pay for retirement.
 I say save a percentage – any percentage – of your income as long as you start with something and make it automatic.

 One cool trick I learned was to bump up that percentage in tandem with a salary increase each year.
 So, for example, let’s say you earn $50,000 and saved 5 percent of that amount ($2,500).
 Then you get a 4 percent raise in the New Year, so now you make $52,000.
 Well, don’t just continue saving $2,500 – bump that up to $2,600 to stay in-line with your 5 percent savings rate.